 Screw in your extension pole on the other side of the brush block and you can use The Gutter Guard Brush as a broom for cleaning many other surfaces.

-President and CEO of Gutterglove, Inc. Robert Lenney, is the inventor of The Gutter Guard Brush and shares his story of why he came up with it.
+Robert Lenney, the inventor of The Gutter Guard Brush, shares his story.
 He started out by cleaning gutters, way back in 1996, which is the time he founded his gutter company.
 Over the next several years, he and his workers of the Gutterglove company cleaned out millions and millions of feet of gutter.

 Of many of the gutters cleaned, there were gutter covers on them that had leaves, pine needles and gunk piled high on top of the gutter guard (and even in the gutter itself!).
 He learned that several of the gutter guard manufactures claimed that their gutter guard was maintenance free, which from Mr. Lenney’s personal field experience, nothing could be further from the truth.